Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 You all look on with anticipation as the scale plates begin to rock up and down once the marble has been placed.
 It finally reaches an equilibrium point and you all breathe out an exasperated sigh of relief -- perhaps too soon for suddenly the scale plate with the marble begin's to tip downwards, violently disrupting the symmetry.

 In the eyes of (Player name here) you notice a familiar figure clinging on to the edge of your plate, attempting to drag it down with its weight -- the shadow has returned and it's trying to tell you something.
 Yet every time it attempts to speak the sounds come out like static screeches of agony.
-As you stare into its hypnotic eyes, the fuzziness of the shadow's figure begins to form a face and you begin to question whether that is who you think it is.

-Now stuck frozen in a shock-fuelled trance, you're blind to the speed at which your side of the scale continues to descend far below the equilibrium you had just achieved ... much to the horror of all your friends who are unaware of your plunge into the darkness of the void... and that's where we'll end it for today's session.
+Now stuck frozen in a shock-fuelled trance, you're blind to the speed at which your side of the scale continues to descend far below the equilibrium you had just achieved ... much to the horror of all your friends who are unaware of your plunge into the darkness of the void...

+(Player Name), for a moment the darkness parts like a veil as you stare into its hypnotic eyes and you see a vision of a horned silhouette, crumpling to the floor as they are hit with a blast of searing emerald flames.

+Back on the plate, the figure starts to take shape, becoming a silhouette that is now shockingly familiar.
+But before it has chance to become clear, the Ferryman's massive hand sweeps in front of you, sending the shadow hurtling into the darkness.

+The plates rise and fall wildly, and with your fate hanging in the balance, that's where we'll end it for today's session.